JuanEcheagaray75/capacitated-vrp/README.md

 [(Back to top)](#table-of-contents)

-After completing the cleaning stage, we have a single dataset containg all the addresses and products to be delivered to the clients.
+After completing the cleaning stage, we have a single dataset containing all the addresses and products to be delivered to the clients.
 We then need a way to measure the distance between each client for the purposes of calculating the distance matrix needed to solve a CVRP.
 We used the geocoder `Photon` through the API made by `geopy` to obtain a list of coordinates for each address.
 After the geocoding process of a single address, a new column containing latitude, longitude and altitude is generated.

-Some serious caveats of this approach is the lack of reliability for the geocoding process, after several attempts and different proposal for addresses, we were only able to geocode at most 26% of the addresses that remained from the last stage.
+Some serious caveats of this approach is the lack of reliability for the geocoding process, after several attempts and different proposal for addresses, we were only able to geo-code at most 26% of the addresses that remained from the last stage.

 > It might be the case that a commercial license has a lowe rate of failure, Google's API is the most logical option given we use it's API for the next stage.